Tests show lead in Benton Harbor tap water finally dropping - NewsBreak

 “Everything is going to continue as it has previously, it’s just that the data is showing us that the corrosion control is working.
 We need to keep at it, keep improving it and keep working at it,” said Eric Oswald, director of the division that oversee drinking water at the Michigan Department of Environment, Great Lakes and Energy.

 Since early 2019, residents have been offered free at-home filters designed to remove lead from the tap.
-In October, the state said it was reviewing the effectiveness of those filters “out of an abundance of caution” and issued guidance for residents to broadly use bottled water .
-Oswald said preliminary results indicate the filters are working properly, but it will take until the first few months of next year for the Environmental Protection Agency to finish the study and confirm results.
+In October, the state said it was reviewing the effectiveness of those filters “out of an abundance of caution” and issued guidance for residents to broadly use bottled water.

+Oswald said preliminary results indicate that when filters are installed correctly, they are working properly.
+Taylor Gillespie, an EPA spokesperson, said filters often aren’t installed properly in part because residents haven’t been shown how.
+She said data won’t be available until February.

-Once the study is complete, state officials will decide whether filters are sufficiently reliable or bottled water should continue to be broadly used, Oswald said.
+Once the study is complete, state officials will decide whether bottled water should continue to be broadly used, Oswald said.

 The highest site sampled had 48 ppb of lead.
 Testing from earlier in the year produced a few results in the 100s of ppb.